ismaberra/goalguard/README.md

 ### Step 3: Inference

 To run inference using the trained model, use the inference.py script.
-This script loads the trained model and processes a given penalty video to predict the penalty direction.
+This script loads the trained model and processes a single penalty to predict it's result.
 It prints the predicted and true labels, as well as a video of said penalty with a mark visualizing the predicted zone.
 ```
 python inference.py penalty_X
 ```